 Household Hazardous Waste Disposal

-Because we operate a "sanitary landfill", no hazardous waste is allowed to enter the landfill.
+Because we operate a "sanitary landfill," no hazardous waste is allowed to enter the landfill.
 We have inspectors that do random checks for household hazardous waste that is entering the waste stream multiple times each day.
 Keeping household hazardous waste out of our landfill is not only a legal requirement; it also protects the local environment, water supply, and the health and safety of our employees.

 If you have household hazardous waste in your home, please separate it and bring it to the Logan Landfill Household Hazardous Waste Facility.
 Most hazardous materials do not have a fee for disposal for residential customers.
 Commercial customers must dispose of their own hazardous materials.